 We initiated the OPTIMA Study in the first half of 2014.
 The OPTIMA Study was designed with extensive input from globally recognized hepatocellular carcinoma ("HCC") researchers and expert clinicians and after receiving formal written consultation from the FDA.
-The OPTIMA Study is expected to enroll up to 550 patients globally at up to 65 sites in the United States, Canada, Europe Union, China and other countries in the Asia-Pacific region, and will evaluate ThermoDox® in combination with standardized RFA, which will require a minimum of 45 minutes across all investigators and clinical sites for treating lesions three to seven centimeters, versus standardized RFA alone.
+The OPTIMA Study is expected to enroll up to 550 patients globally at up to 70 sites in the United States, Canada, Europe Union, China and other countries in the Asia-Pacific region, and will evaluate ThermoDox® in combination with standardized RFA, which will require a minimum of 45 minutes across all investigators and clinical sites for treating lesions three to seven centimeters, versus standardized RFA alone.
 The primary endpoint for this clinical trial is overall survival ("OS"), and the secondary endpoints are progression free survival and safety.
-The statistical plan calls for two interim efficacy analyses by an independent Data Monitoring Committee.
+The statistical plan calls for two interim efficacy analyses by an independent Data Monitoring Committee (DMC).

 On December 16, 2015, we announced that we had received the clinical trial application approval from the China Food and Drug Administration (the "CFDA") to conduct the OPTIMA Study in China.
 This clinical trial application approval will allow Celsion to enroll patients at up to 20 clinical sites in China.
-With the addition of these Chinese clinical sites, the Company expects to complete enrollment in the OPTIMA Study during the first half of 2018.
 On April 26, 2016, we announced that the first patient in China had been enrolled in the OPTIMA Study.
 Results from the OPTIMA Study, if successful, will provide the basis for a global registration filing and marketing approval.